Tuesday, July 24, 2012

 As you have gathered from my recent posts, 5th semester students must pass the Comp (short for Comprehensive exam) before they can sit for the USMLE Step 1 exam.
 The exam entails all the material from the first two years of basic sciences and you get a total of four times to pass it before you are dismissed from the school.
 You need a raw score of at least of 64 to pass.
 You get your first chance to pass it 2 months into 5th semester.
 Approximately 60% of the class passes the first Comp and clearly if you pass it the first time, a huge weight is lifted from your shoulders and you can just relax and coast for the rest of the semester (i.e. be like me).
 If you did not pass the first time, instead of taking the NBME Comp, the school requires you to pass both the Physiology Shelf and Pathology Shelf exams two to three weeks later.
 This is actually a new policy AUC just implemented last semester and I think it's a lot nicer than having to take another comprehensive exam because it allows for students to just focus on physio and path and to hell with the rest of it.
 If you pass both shelf exams that is the equivalent to passing the NBME Comp and congrats you are home free.

-The honest truth is, dear readers, the Comp really isn't that hard to pass as long as you put some semblance of work into the semester.
+The honest truth is, dear readers, the Comp really isn't that hard to pass as long as you put some work into the semester.
 98% of you will pass it in one of the first three times and that's fine.
 Fifth semester is extremely busy and carving out some time for yourself to study can get tricky.
 It really is a rare instance when a student gets dismissed from the school for failing all 4 attempts, and I can pretty much 100% guarantee you it's for no other reason than they just did not want to put the hours to really know the material.
 If you fail the fourth Comp even after that review course and the additional two months of having nothing to do but to study... shoot yourself (KIDDING, don't do that).
 But seriously, re-think this whole being a doctor thing, because clearly it isn't for you if you are so unwilling to give it the attention it so necessarily requires.
 But again, these are very rare instances.